 Credit Card debt

-Credit card debt is some of the most expensive debt there is.
+When thinking about how to survive a recession, paying off credit card debt (if possible), should be a main priority.
+Credit card debt is some of the most expensive debts out there.
 Each month, you’re charged around 20% interest on whatever balance you’re carrying.
-It’s not pretty.
-Getting rid of credit card debt is a major priority.
+And if you have credit card debt, you’re not alone.
+The average credit card debt Canadians had in September 2022 was $2,121.
+That said, getting rid of credit card debt is a major priority.

 The first thing to do to manage your credit card debt is look at your balance.
 If you’re paying interest every month, you can call your credit card company to see if you qualify for lowering the rate you’re paying.
 You can also try to negotiate a payment plan for paying off the balance.
 In the wake of the pandemic, many banking institutions are temporarily lowering the interest rates on credit card debt, though you may be asked to complete a financial review.

 Depending on how much debt you’re carrying, it may be wise to see what your financial institution can offer you in terms of a personal line of credit or home equity loan.
 Transferring your debt load to an account with a much lower interest rate can create a little more breathing room for you to make payments and prioritize savings.

 And of course, there is no time like the present to stop reaching for your credit card.
 You could even consider locking it.
 Try to switch recurring payments from your credit card to another account (Like your KOHO prepaid Mastercards, for example).
 Trying to get in the habit of using money you already have—rather than using credit—is always worth it.